RanchTheDeer/ChatURL-Radio-E2/README.md

 # ChatURL Radio E2

 This is a repository holding the latest public release of my ChatURL Radio E2.
-Expression 2 is a programming language for the game Garry's Mod.
+E2 stands for Expression 2, which is a programming language for the game Garry's Mod.
 This is designed for use as an Expression 2 chip.

 _*This E2 is meant for advanced users, as the setup is complicated and it's a big buggy!
 Use with care!*_